-During office hours we will be available to answer questions via email, Canvas Conference (like a chat room).
-If you need to meet in-person please make an appointment.
+During office hours, I will be available to answer questions via email, Canvas Conference (like a chat room).
+Under the current circumstance, the personal meeting in a scheduled room is unavailable.
 Canvas Conference is a tool of your Canvas class, found as a tab on the left side of the course website, with chatting and file sharing features.
-See the top of the first page for times and locations.
+See the top of the first page for times.